NicoR21/tv_programme_assistant/Readme.md

 ## Why ?

 My mother always ask me "What's on TV tonight ?".
-Even if I taught her how to use the tv programme website, I decided to find another way to solve this problem, by scraping the data from this website and displaying the results on a screen.
+Even if I taught her how to use the tv programme website, I decided to find another way to solve this problem, by scraping the data from this website and displaying filtered results.

 ## Organization of the repo

 - choose_programme.ipynb is the notebook version of my whole project (webscraping, programme_type selection) which displays a final dataframe where you'll find all the programmes from the type you want to see
+- working on a webapp

 ## Some help